This Information Security Plan (the “Plan”) describes the Bard College at Simon’s

 which may be shared publicly with third parties.
 Simon’s Rock's FERPA directory information

-is defined in our current College Student Handbook and will be reviewed and updated as necessary.
+is defined in our current Student Handbook and will be reviewed and updated as necessary.
 Student educational records that are

 not designated as directory information can only used by college staff and officials